ssshddd/ConvNTM/README.md

 This repository is a PyTorch implementation of our AAAI 2023 paper **"[ConvNTM: Conversational Neural Topic Model](https://ojs.aaai.org/index.php/AAAI/article/view/26595)"**

+## Updates

+**December 22, 2023**: We are pleased to announce that the `co_matrix` files are now available for download at https://huggingface.co/datasets/ssshddd/ConvNTM/.
+These files are essential for running **ConvNTM** on the respective datasets.

 ## Dependencies

 * Python>=3.7